Well-being

 • “This job sucks.”
 Toxic response: “You’re lucky you even have a job.”

-In these examples, the responses are good examples of using toxic positivity to bypass the speakers’ negative experiences rather than compassionately listening to what the other is saying.
+The responses are good examples of using toxic positivity to bypass the speakers’ negative experiences rather than compassionately listening to what the other is saying.

-On the other hand, when you feel heard it validates your experience, regardless of the situation.
+On the other hand, when you feel heard, it validates your experience, regardless of the situation.

 When Does Positivity Become Toxic?